arnestig/odin/README.md

 "local   all             all                                peer" Restart the service via /etc/init.d/postgresql restart

+Connecting to the database using the following command: psql odin dbaodin

 # Development
 start a tiny php server for development: php -S 127.0.0.1:8080 -t www/